Sma-RTy/native-on-prem/test/itp/onp/ts01-platform-setup.md

     dpdk_kernel_devel: ""
     ```
+   If there will be problem with `kernel_version` use one of commands below to check if there is newer version :
+   `yum info kernel` or `yum --showduplicates list kernel`
 2. From `oek` directory execute script `./deploy_onprem.sh node` and wait until script finishes.
 It should end with success.
 3. Verify deployment of the node
    - `uname -r` should display `3.10.0-1062.el7.x86_64`